guplem/Dashboard-ReactNodeMongoDB/README.md

 ### 3. **Database (MongoDB)**

-- **MongoDB**: Stores system and evaluation data in a MongoDB database.
-For production, this is hosted on MongoDB Atlas.
+- **MongoDB**: Stores system and evaluation data.
-- **Prisma**: Ensures efficient and reliable database access and management.
+- **Prisma**: Ensures efficient and reliable database access.
+For Prisma to support all its features (like transactions for `upsert` operations), MongoDB must be run as a **replica set**.

 ### 4. **Containerization (Docker & Docker Compose)**

 - **Docker**: Packages the frontend, API, and MongoDB database into isolated containers.
-- **Docker Compose**: Manages multi-container applications, networking, and volumes.
+- **Docker Compose**: Manages the multi-container application, networking, and volumes for local development.

 ### 5. **Testing Tools**